mseralessandri/demo_gcp/docs/DR_WORKFLOWS_README.md

 ### Failover Workflow

-The failover workflow performs the following steps:
+The simplified failover workflow focuses on core operations:

-1. Check if snapshots exist and create if needed
+1. **Create snapshot if needed** - Only creates a snapshot if explicitly requested
-2. Stop the primary VM
+2. **Stop primary VM** - Stops the primary VM to prepare for failover
-3. Detach the regional disk from the primary VM
+3. **Detach regional disk** - Detaches the regional disk from the primary VM
-4. Create a new disk from the latest boot disk snapshot
-5. Stop the standby VM if running
+4. **Prepare standby VM** - Ensures the standby VM is stopped and ready
-6. Detach the current boot disk from the standby VM
-7. Attach the regional disk to the standby VM
+5. **Attach and start** - Attaches the regional disk to the standby VM and starts it
-8. Attach the new boot disk to the standby VM
-9. Start the standby VM
-10. Add the standby VM to the instance group
+6. **Update load balancer** - Adds the standby VM to the instance group

 ### Failback Workflow

-The failback workflow performs the following steps:
+The simplified failback workflow focuses on essential operations:

-1. Stop the standby VM
-2. Detach the regional disk from the standby VM
+1. **Stop standby VM** - Stops the standby VM and detaches the regional disk
-3. Start the primary VM
+2. **Start primary VM** - Starts the primary VM
-4. Attach the regional disk to the primary VM
+3. **Attach regional disk** - Attaches the regional disk to the primary VM
-5. Remove the standby VM from the instance group
+4. **Update load balancer** - Removes the standby VM from the instance group

 ## Benefits Over Shell Scripts